pulse-on-climate/endcoin-whitepaper/README.md

 Q: Why is the crossover point neatly pegged at 21 degrees C?

-`A: Last year (2023 at time of writing) the average sea surface temp for the whole year is around 21 degrees, so we use this as the crossover point, as this is when our new financial system starts in the wake of.`
+`A: In 2023 the average sea surface temp for the whole year is around 21 degrees, so we use this as the crossover point, as this is when our new financial system starts in the wake of.`

 # Data point as a constant
 We have now successfully emitted tokens based on a real world data point which has climate impact.
 This begins to bridge the gap between financial markets and climate science for people not directly interested in ReFi opportunities.